Gilbert Galvan

 Gilbert William Galvan Jr. (born c.
 1957) is an American bank robber.
-Having spent many of his adult years in prison, Galvan fled to Canada where he assumed the name Robert Lee Whiteman and began a three-year spree robbing banks and jewelry stores.
+Having spent many of his adult years in prison, Galvan fled to Canada where he assumed the name Robert Lee Whiteman and began a three-year spree robbing banks and jewelry stores in the 1980s.
 The media dubbed him the Flying Bandit and the Phantom Bandit.
-Galvan's exploits were the subject of a 1996 true crime book by Robert Knuckle, which was adapted into the 2022 film Bandit.
+Galvan's exploits were the subject of a 1996 true crime book, The Flying Bandit, written by Robert Knuckle and Ed Arnold, which was adapted into the 2022 film Bandit.